saylesss88/nix-book/src/Working_with_Nixpkgs_Locally_10.md

 - Cloning Nixpkgs requires careful consideration due to its size.

-## A. Initial Clone: Shallow Cloning
+## A.a Initial Clone: Shallow Cloning

 It is common to place your local clone in the `/src` directory: